Angel Kolev: Club career

 Kolev started his football career at Lokomotiv Sofia, where he was established and played 10 years, becoming their captain winning a league in 1978 and a Bulgarian Cup in 1982.

-The release of the injured Hristo Bonev from AEK Athens in the summer of 1982 brought him to the Greek club, with very good letters of recommendation, since the reputation that accompanied Bulgarian international midfielder was that he was a complete midfielder who would help AEK a lot to escape from the looming decline.
-Kolev did not live up to expectations, the transfer of the president of the club, Zafiropoulos.
-As if that wasn't enough, he also "sat" on his contract the following season, occupying the extremely valuable position of a foreigner.
-He did not actively participate in the Greek Cup in 1983.
-The inaction at AEK and the will of the footballer himself, led him to the decision to retire as a football player, in 1985 at the age of only 33, since his presence in Shumen, was also disappointing.
+On 21 July 1982, the release of his compatriot Hristo Bonev from AEK Athens brought his transfer to the Greek club for a fee of 3.5 million drachmas.
+Kolev had a good recommendation by Bonev and the reputation of him being a complete midfielder raised the club's expectation that would help them to escape from their competitive decline.
+Kolev did not live up to expectations, making a total of 12 appearances with AEK in which only one was as a starter.
+He did not actively participate in the conquest of the Greek Cup in 1983.
+As if that wasn't enough, the following season he "sat" on his contract, occupying a foreigner's position in the roster.
+On 17 November 1984 he was released from AEK.

+He continued his career at Shumen, that was also disappointing.
+The inaction at AEK and the will of the footballer himself, led him to the decision to retire as a footballer in 1985, at the age of 33.